YSayaovong/Titanic-Dataset-Analysis/README.md

 - Pivot tables: survival rates by demographics
 - Conditional formatting for survival insights
 - Slicers and charts to drive visual storytelling

+#### 📈 Tableau Dashboard (Coming Soon)
+- Interactive dashboard with survival trends
+- Filters for class, gender, and age group
+- Clean layout with charts and percentage breakdowns

 ---